Measurements of top-quark pair spin correlations in the $e\mu$ channel at $\sqrt{s} = 13$ TeV using $pp$ collisions in the ATLAS detector: Conclusion

 \section{Conclusion}

 Absolute and normalised differential cross-sections have been measured as a function of the azimuthal angle difference, $\Delta\phi$, and the pseudorapidity difference, $\Delta\eta$, between the two charged leptons in the $e\mu$ decay channel of top quark pairs using 36.1 fb$^{-1}$ of data recorded by the ATLAS detector in proton--proton collisions at $\sqrt{s} = 13$~\TeV\ during 2015 and 2016 at the LHC.
 The $\Delta\phi$ differential cross-section is also measured as a function of the \ttbar invariant mass.
 None of the studied generators are able to reproduce the normalised $\Delta\phi$ distribution within the experimental errors.
-A comparison was made with fixed-order predictions at NNLO in QCD and in an expansion at NLO in QCD and EW couplings with a fixed scale choice, with the former slightly improving the description of the data, and the latter describing the data but with large scale uncertainties.
+A comparison was made with fixed-order predictions at NNLO in QCD and with the expansion at NLO in QCD and Weak couplings using a fixed scale choice.
+The former slightly improves the description of the data, while the latter describes the data but with large scale uncertainties.

 An extraction of spin correlation was performed using the normalised parton-level $\Delta\phi$ observable.
-The spin correlation was found to be higher than that predicted by the SM as implemented in NLO MC generators with a significance of 3.2 standard deviations.
-However, the measured value of spin correlation agrees well with the prediction by the expansion at NLO in QCD and EW couplings.
-The spin correlation was also found to increase slightly as a function of the invariant mass of the \ttbar system but no individual bin indicates a discrepancy above 1.3 standard deviations, due to the larger statistical and systematic uncertainties in these regions.
+The spin correlation was found to be higher than that predicted by the SM as implemented in NLO MC generators with a significance of 2.2 standard deviations.
+The measured value of spin correlation agrees well with the prediction by the expansion at NLO in QCD and Weak couplings, but is less consistent with NNLO predictions, with or without expansion in the normalised cross-section.
+The spin correlation was also found to increase slightly as a function of the invariant mass of the \ttbar system but no individual bin indicates a discrepancy above 1.2 standard deviations, due to the larger statistical and systematic uncertainties in these regions.

-A search for \StSt production was also performed.
+A search for \StSt production was also performed using double-differential distributions of $\Delta\phi$ in ranges of $\Delta\eta$.
+In the absence of a SUSY signal in data, limits were set on top squark and neutralino production, taking into account the current limitations of the signal and background modelling.
 Top squarks with masses between 170 and 230 GeV are excluded for most kinematically allowed values of the neutralino mass, compared to expected limits of 170 and 217 GeV.